Hyp-ed/hyped-2019/docs/guides/telemetry_guides.md

 *In the past telemetry files had to manually be added to `Source.files`, this is now automated!*

-First, generate the protobuf files (only necessary if your version of protobufs is different from v3.6.1 which is what the generated files saved in `src/telemetry/telemetrydata` are for):
+First, generate the protobuf files:
 ```
 $ make protoc
 ```